-Combine all ingredients except the okra and onions in a non-reactive pot.
+Combine all ingredients except the okra in a non-reactive pot.
 Place over high heat and bring to a boil.
-Add the okra and onions and boil for four minutes.
+Add the okra and boil for four minutes.
 Remove from heat and put the pot in a bowl of ice water to rapidly cool the ingredients.

-Divide the pickled okra and onions and its liquid between two sterilized pint glass jars.
+Divide the pickled okra and its liquid between two sterilized pint glass jars.
 Store in the refrigerator for at least one week before using.
-The pickled okra and onions will keep for about one month in the refrigerator.
+The pickled okra will keep for about one month in the refrigerator.

 In the center of four plates, place a 1/2 to 3/4-cup each of BBQ boiled peanuts.
 Be sure to get some of the liquid from the BBQ peanuts.
 Place sorghum-lacquered pork shoulder on top of boiled peanuts and garnish with pickled okra.